-- Dissolve 3 Tablespoons salt into 1 quart of water in a half-gallon (or larger) container.
-Avoid using a metal container.
+- Dissolve 3 Tablespoons salt into 1 quart of water in a half-gallon (or larger) container or mixing bowl.

 - Add radish cubes to brine and soak for up to 6 hours.

 - Drain the veggies through a colander.
-Reserve 1 pint of brine when draining.
+Reserve 1 cup of brine when draining.

 - Roughly chop the garlic and ginger.
 Add to bowl of a food processor bowl.
 If you don’t have a food processor, dice the ginger and garlic so it's almost a paste, and add to a mixing bowl.